kaaproject/kaa/doc/Customization-guide/How-to-contribute/Jira-flow/index.md

 	Bad examples:

-			Kaa 123 blah
+			Kaa 123 fix
-			KAA234 - blah
+			KAA234 - update
 			whatevs KAA-345

-If you named your PR as per above related to your issue, the relevant information will appear under the **Development** section of the issue.
+If you named your PR as per above, the relevant information will appear under the **Development** section of the issue.
 See also [Git flow]({{root_url}}Customization-guide/How-to-contribute/Git-flow/).

 ![Development section](attach/development_section.png)